 For many, it will be a time for seeing relatives and friends.
-However, this Thanksgiving is a bit different with the Covid-19 pandemic.
+However, this Thanksgiving, much like last year, is a bit different with the Covid-19 pandemic.
 Some families and friends have decided that for the health and safety of all of the family and friends, it is more prudent to not get together in person.
 Still, there is much for which to be thankful, and I feel we all know this.

 A big part of making this Thanksgiving holiday wonderful and memorable, is the addition of one ingredient that you do not eat…compassion…for others and for yourself.